 Employers with existing leave policies that allow paid time off for any purpose may be able to rely on their current policies to satisfy the requirements, so long as the current leave policies (a) provides as much time off as HFWA requires, and (b) for all conditions and situations that HFWA covers in 2020.
 However, employers relying on existing policies alone may find implementation difficult.
 Various situations may exist, such as employees with low current PTO balances due to accrual based policies or prior PTO time taken, which may make reliance on existing policies alone complicated -- at least in terms of the 2020 provisions which became effective with short notice on July 15, 2020.

 Will payments made under the terms of the federal FFCRA program qualify as HFWA paid leave?

 Yes, employers can offset the burden of emergency paid leave by taking advantage of the FFCRA tax credits.
-There is no double requirement

 Will additional paid leave be required even if an employee already received 80 hours of leave for an earlier COVID-19 related incident?